syncfusion-content/maui-docs/MAUI/SunburstChart/Getting-Started.md

 {% endtabs %}

 ## Add a title
-The title of the sunburst chart provide quick information to the user about the data being plotted in the    chart.
+The title of the sunburst chart provides quick information to the user about the data being plotted in the    chart.
 The [Title]() property is used to set title for the sunburst chart as follows.

 {% tabs %}